input-output-hk/mastering-cardano/code_styling/README.md

 ## Code styling examples

-You can look at `code_template.pdf` to see an example of a converted PDF.
 In the `examples/` folder you can find PDF examples for the `code_template.adoc` file for all possible styles that the rouge-ruby project has to offer.